Home Compare FNTN.DE vs ILMN

 freenet vs Illumina: Which Stock Looks Stronger in 2026?

-freenet holds the cleaner structural position, with the lead spread across profitability and stability.
+freenet holds the cleaner structural position, with the lead spread across stability and profitability.
+Illumina still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 In the market, Illumina carries the stronger setup — intact trend against freenet's broken trend.
 That leaves a split case: the structural lead stays with freenet, but the market is not currently confirming it.

 Trajectory Similarity